accarniel/FESTIval/docs/install.md

 ## Enabling FESTIval in a Database

-Connect to your database using *pgAdminIII* or *psql*, and execute the following SQL statements to enable FESTIval.
+Connect to your database using *pgAdmin* or *psql*, and execute the following SQL statements to enable FESTIval.

 ``` SQL
 CREATE EXTENSION festival;